Kathy Rowlen, Ph.D.

 Director of Software and Electrical Engineering

-Andrew brings a broad array of skills to bear upon the continual technical advancements and product designs that are core to InDevR’s objectives.
-He has over 10 of years of experience empowering devices with the electronics and software that bring them to life.
+Andrew brings a broad array of skills to bear upon the technical advancements and product designs that are core to InDevR’s objectives.
+He has over 10 years of experience empowering devices with the electronics and software that bring them to life.
 Assuming lead technical roles throughout all stages of the product lifecycle, Andrew has managed teams and implemented designs using a vast array of technologies and platforms.
-He has architected and developed successful, field-tested solutions employing analog circuitry, programmable logic, firmware, motor-control, machine-vision, .NET and enterprise database systems, among others.
+He has developed successful, field-tested solutions employing analog circuitry, programmable logic, firmware, motor-control, machine-vision, .NET and enterprise database systems, among others.
 With a track-record of bringing highly-complex products from ideation all the way to market, he leads a team of software and electrical engineers to bridge the gap between physical science and practical implementation.
 One notable example of this is the ViroCyt Virus Counter, where he played a pivotal role from prototype stage all the way to global distribution.
 Andrew joined InDevR in 2006 and has held previous design engineering positions in the Aerospace and Medical Device industries.

 Andrew holds a B.S. in Computer Engineering from the University of Pittsburgh.